What you watch on commercial television has been classified to comply with a Code of Practice.

 Program classification symbols and warnings are usually displayed at the beginning of a program.
 Information can also be found on most digital devices via the electronic program guide (EPG) and in TV guides in newspapers, magazines and online.

-A brief description of G, PG, M, MA and AV classifications are listed below.
+A brief description of G, PG, M, and MA classifications are listed below.

 Children’s (C) and Preschool (P) Classification